Guide last updated by Hester Swift, September 2025

 French edition |

-The EU's primary legislation consists of the treaties setting out the structure and functions of the EU and certain other fundamental treaties agreed between the member states.
-All are on the Treaties page of EUR-Lex, in both original and consolidated versions, including the 1950s texts which pre-dated the Official Journal.
+The EU's primary legislation consists of the treaties setting out the structure and functions of the EU, together with certain other fundamental treaties agreed between the member states.
+All are on EUR-Lex, in both original and consolidated versions, including the 1950s texts which pre-date the Official Journal.
 For further information, see 'Sources of the treaties', below.

 The founding treaties